 Restaurante Praça do Engenho, Porto da Cruz (vegetarian friendly)

-We’ve eaten here twice on both of our recent visits to our new favourite place, Porto da Cruz.
+We’ve eaten here twice on both of our recent visits to our new favourite place, Porto da Cruz (you can read my dedicated post about Porto da Cruz for more info).
 We do our usual salad each with a portion of chips to share (if you’ve been to Madeira, you’ll know that you end up taking any opportunity to avoid bread).
 I love it here.
 I always picture sitting there with a beer and an agua sem gas when I think about Madeira.
 Currently, I’m in work eating my lunch and I’ve just gone on Google StreetView to stalk the place.
 Standard.

 Anyway, it’s nice grub and you get a great view of the sea and the mountains.
 Also, usually a good people watch thrown in.